distribworks/dkron/docs/index.md

 <div class="jumbotron intro">
-  Dcron is a system service that runs scheduled tasks at given intervals or times, just like the cron unix service.
-It differs from it in the sense that it's distributed in several machines in a cluster and if one of that machines (the leader) fails, any other one can take this responsability and keep executing the sheduled tasks without human intervention.
+  Dcron is a system service that runs scheduled tasks at given intervals or times, just like the cron unix service but it's distributed in several machines in a cluster and if one machine (the leader) fails, any other one can take it's responsability, and keep executing the sheduled tasks without human intervention.
+Dcron is Open Source and freely available.
 </div>

-## Characteristics
+<center><h2>Characteristics</h2></center>

 <div id="easy-integration" class="row vertical-align">
   <img src="img/integration.png" class="col-md-3"/>